ome/ansible-role-omero-user/README.md

 Dependencies
 ------------

-Assumes the `omero-server` role is installed with defaults, if not you will have to set most of the role variables below.
+Assumes the `ome.omero_server` role is installed with defaults, if not you will have to set most of the role variables below.

 This requires features present in OMERO 5.X.